astrotars/stream-flutter/README.md

 * The user hits "Create Chat Channel" and generates a chat channel with an id.
 * The mobile app queries the channel for previous messages and indicates to Stream that we'd like to watch this channel for new messages.
 The mobile app listens for new messages.
 * The user creates a new message and sends it to the Stream Chat API.
 Stream broadcasts this message to all users watching that channel.
-* When the message is broadcast, including messages the user created, the mobile application consumes the event and displays the message.
+* When the message is broadcast, including messages created by the user, the mobile application consumes the event and displays the message.

 We rely on Stream's Android/Swift libraries to do most of the work communicating with the API.
 This is done by leveraging Flutter's (Swift/Kotlin) [Platform Channels](https://flutter.dev/docs/development/platform-integration/platform-channels) to communicate with native code (Kotlin/Swift).
 If you'd like to follow along, make sure you get both the backend and mobile app running part 2 before continuing.

 ## Prerequisites

 Basic knowledge of [Node.js](https://nodejs.org/en/) (JavaScript), [Flutter](https://flutter.dev/) ([Dart](https://dart.dev/)), and [Kotlin](https://kotlinlang.org/), is required to follow this tutorial.
-Knowledge of Swift is useful if you want to browse the iOS impelementation.
+Knowledge of Swift is useful if you want to browse the iOS implementation.
 This code is intended to run locally on your machine.

 If you'd like to follow along, you'll need an account with [Stream](https://getstream.io/accounts/signup/).
 Please make sure you can run a Flutter app, at least on Android.
 If you haven't done so, make sure you have Flutter [installed](https://flutter.dev/docs/get-started/install).
 If you're having issues building this project, please check if you can create run a simple application by following the instructions [here](https://flutter.dev/docs/get-started/test-drive).